PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 ## Conclusion

 PM Maestro demonstrates the practical capabilities of combining LangGraph JS, Redis, and modern AI techniques to create efficient and robust workflows tailored for Product Management.
-You can further customize and expand these workflows according to your specific requirements.
+You can further customize and expand these workflows to suit your specific requirements.

 ## Resources